Introspection in Psychology: Self-Examination and

 Introspection can also become counterproductive when it leads to overthinking or rumination.
 Students who engage in excessive self-analysis may experience increased anxiety, decision paralysis, or reduced performance.
 Additionally, certain cognitive biases systematically distort self-reflection: confirmation bias leads learners to focus on evidence supporting their existing beliefs, whilst the availability heuristic causes recent or memorable experiences to overshadow more representative patterns of learning.

-Effective classroom practice requires balancing introspective activities with external validation and structured guidance.
+Effective classroom practise requires balancing introspective activities with external validation and structured guidance.
 Rather than asking students to simply 'reflect on their learning', provide specific prompts and frameworks that direct attention to observable behaviours and measurable outcomes.
 Combine self-assessment with peer feedback and teacher observation to create a more complete picture of student progress, ensuring that metacognitive awareness develops alongside critical evaluation skills.

 Introspection, while having a complex history in psychology, remains a valuable tool for promoting self-awareness, metacognitive abilities, and emotional resilience.
 By reflecting on their own thoughts, emotions, and experiences, students can gain a deeper understanding of themselves and how they learn.